homieiot/convention/convention.md

 ## Broadcast Channel

-Homie defines a broadcast channel, so a controller is able to broadcast a message to every Homie devices:
+Homie defines a broadcast channel, so a controller is able to broadcast a message to all Homie devices:

 * `homie` / `$broadcast` / **`level`**: `level` is an arbitrary broadcast identifier.
 It must adhere to the [ID format](#topic-ids).